spcourse/transformation/health-code-violations-1/10 HealthCode.md

 ### Merging the JSON reviews

-Now, lets actually merge the reviews into the business dictionary.
+Now, let's actually merge the reviews into the business dictionary.
 Read the `review.json` file into your program, reusing some of the code from loading `business.json`.
 When you've loaded a review object, search for the corresponding business in your business dictionary and add the review to the